SAP-samples/teched2025-DA160/exercises/ex2/README.md

 # Exercise 2 - Administration Tools in SAP BDC Cockpit (10 min)

-In this exercise, we will introduce administration tools in SAP BDC Cockpit.
+In this exercise, we will introduce administrative tools in SAP BDC Cockpit.

 We have successfully created an SAP BDC formation from our last exercise.
 Now let's explore some administrative tasks in SAP BDC Cockpit.